 4. Sarfraz Nawaz

 Sarfraz Nawaz contributed to the improvement of the game as “the father of reverse swing”.
 He played 55 Test matches during which he took 177 wickets with bowling average was 32.75, economy rate was 2.49.
 He bowled outstanding reverse swing bowling in 1979 test in Melbourne against Australia.
 For 86 runs, he took nine wickets.
-Fast bowlers all around the world use the technique known as reverse swing, which was invented by Sarfraz Nawaz and later refined by Imran Khan, Wasim Akram, and Waqar Younis.
+Since the 1980s, fast bowlers all around the world use this reverse swing technique to take wickets and make any batsmen in the world unplayable, thanks to Sarfraz Nawaz for this contribution.

 5. Chaminda Vaas

-Due to Chaminda Vaas’ incredibly precise lines, lengths, and ability to swing the ball, Vaas is frequently said to be the best fast bowler Sri Lanka has ever produced.
+Due to Chaminda Vaas’ incredibly precise lines, lengths, and ability to swing the ball, Vaas is undoubtedly the best fast bowler, Sri Lanka has ever produced.
 Vaas is the first and only fast bowler from Sri Lanka to have 400 ODI wickets and more than 300 test wickets.
-He is still the fourth-highest wicket taker in the history of the format with 400 wickets in one day cricket.
-He is the only bowler to obtain an 8-wicket haul in ODIs and currently has the record for the best bowling stats in ODI history.
+He is still the fourth-highest wicket taker in the history of one day cricket with 40o wickets.
+He is the only bowler to take 8 wickets for just 19 runs in an ODI match and currently has the record for the best bowling figure in ODI history.

-It is not surprising that 96 of his 343 wickets have been caught leg before; this represents a high percentage for a seamer at 27.98%.
-Without Chaminda Vaas, Sri Lanka wouldn’t have much of a bowling lineup.
-He has 174 domestic wickets and 169 on the tour, demonstrating his value in all situations.
-He was able to score a hat-trick twice, once against Bangladesh and once against Zimbabwe.
+It is not surprising that 96 of his 343 test wickets have been caught leg before; this represents a high percentage for a seamer at 27.98%.
+He had taken 174 test wickets at Sri Lanka and 169 on the tour, demonstrating his value in all conditions.
+He took hat-trick twice in his ODI career, once against Zimbabwe at Colombo in 2001 and second against Bangladesh on the first three balls of the match in 2003 World cup.
+Vaas was also the leading wicket-taker with 26 wickets in 2003 World cup.

 6. Imran Khan

-Imran developed his ball swinging technique and mastered the inswinger and outswinger releases.
-Imran’s much faster pace made it impossible for batters to react to his powerful swing because of how quickly he moved.
-With Sarfraz Nawaz, he quickly rose to prominence as the inventor of swing bowling in the 1970s.
-In his 88 games, he averaged more than four wickets per test, making him a marvellous bowler in his own right.
+Imran Khan developed his swing ball technique in the late 1970s and mastered the inswing and outswing deliveries.
+Imran’s fast pace made it impossible for batters to react to his brilliant swing because of how quickly he bowled.
+With Sarfraz Nawaz, he quickly rose to prominence as the inventor of swing bowling in the late 1970s.
+In his 88 games, he averaged more than four wickets per test, making him a terrific fast bowler in his own right.

-In 1982, Khan was at the height of his abilities as a fast bowler.
-He recorded the lowest average of any bowler in Test cricket history with 62 wickets in 9 Tests, each going for 13.29.
-Imran khan is well known one of the greatest all rounders of all time took 362 wickets and scored 3807 runs in 88 Tests with best bowling figures of 8/58 vs Sri lanka.
+In 1982, Imran was at the height of his skills as one of the best fast bowler.
+He recorded the lowest average of any fast bowler in Test cricket history with 62 wickets in 9 Tests at 13.29.
+Imran khan is also well known as one of the best all rounder in the world took 362 wickets and scored 3807 runs in 88 Tests with best bowling figures of 8/58 vs Sri Lanka.
 He also captured 182 wickets in ODIs, with the best bowling figures of 6/14 vs India.

 7. Dale Steyn

-Dale Steyn is arguably the greatest fast bowler of modern era.
-He had a thin, wiry build, a fiery run-up that produced an aerodynamic movement, and, at his best, a ripper of an outswinger.
-He moved the ball quickly, which is an extraordinarily difficult feat for any batsmen to overcome.
-He frequently hit speeds of 150 kmph and possesses an unusual ability to swing with control while moving at a breakneck speed.
-In Nagpur in 2010, when he took 7-51 to lead South Africa to a thrilling victory, he also demonstrated his mastery of the reverse swing.
+Dale Steyn is certainly the greatest fast bowler of the modern era.
+He had a wiry build and a fiery run-up that produced an aerodynamic movement at his best, a ripper of an outswing.
+He swung the ball quickly, which is an extraordinarily difficult feat for any batsmen to overcome.
+He frequently bowl at the speed of 150 kmph and possesses an unusual ability to swing with control while moving at a high speed.
+In Nagpur in 2010 vs India, when he took 7-51 to lead South Africa to a thrilling victory, he also demonstrated his mastery of the reverse swing.

 8. Mohammad Asif

-Mohammad Asif is considered to be the master of swing bowling because no one had more control while bowling seam and swing than Asif.
-Mohammad Asif is one of the most skilled and magician bowlers to ever take the cricket field.
-Mohammad Asif most likely would have left his mark on history, a name that would have ushered a cricket enthusiast into a time when the “ball would do the talking.
-He was undoubtedly one of the most feared bowlers at the time, and he frequently made star batsmen his bunnies like Kevin Pietersen, Hashim Amla, Ricky Ponting, Virender Sehwag and AB Devilliers.
+Mohammad Asif is undoubtedly regarded as one of the best swing bowlers of all time because of his brilliant control while bowling seam and swing anywhere in the world.
+Mohammad Asif is one of the most skilled and magical bowlers to ever take the cricket field.
+He has left his mark on history, a name that had ushered a cricket enthusiast into a time when the “ball would do the talking.
+He was undoubtedly one of the most feared fast bowlers also in 2000s for all the best batsmen in the world, and he frequently made star batsmen his bunnies like Kevin Pietersen, Hashim Amla, Ricky Ponting, Virender Sehwag and AB Devilliers.

-“The lanky speedster took 106 wickets during his brief 23-match Test career.
-He has recorded some outstanding bowling performances, including a ten-wicket haul and seven fifers.
-He formerly ranked second among Test bowlers in the world, only behind the famous Dale Steyn.
-During the Test match against India in 2006, Asif bowled to VVS Laxman was struck out with an magical inswing delivery.
-“People refer to it as the ball of the century.”
+Asif took total 106 wickets during his brief 23 Test matches career.
+He has recorded some outstanding bowling performances, including a ten-wicket haul and seven fifers in test cricket.
+He formerly ranked second among Test bowlers in the world, only behind Dale Steyn.
+During the Test match against India in 2006, Asif bowled to VVS Laxman was struck out with an magical inswing delivery and this delivery called the ball of the century.”

 9. Zaheer Khan

-Zaheer Khan is well known the second most successful Indian fast bowler in cricket after Kapil dev.
+Zaheer Khan is well known the second most successful and the best Indian fast bowler after Kapil dev.
 Zaheer Khan had perfected the reverse swing with the older ball and could swing the new ball both ways.
-He evolved into a cunning fast bowler who tricked the batsmen with his cunning and variety.
+He evolved into a cunning fast bowler who tricked the batsmen with his cunning and swing variety.
 Zaheer khan was the standout bowler for India to win 2011 World Cup.
 He led the list of highest wicket-takers in 2011 ICC World Cup with brilliant 21 wickets.

-With 311 test wickets at the end of his career, Zaheer surpassed Kapil Dev to rank only as the second-most successful Indian fast bowler in test cricket.
-He took several wickets in addition to his pace and swing because of his propensity to occasionally catch the batter off guard with his oddly raising deliveries.
-India won the 2007 test series 1-0 in England because to Zaheer Khan, who took superb 18 wickets in three Test matches.
+He took many wickets in addition to his pace and swing because of his propensity to occasionally catch the batter off guard with his oddly raising deliveries.
+India won the 2007 test series 1-0 vs England because to Zaheer Khan, who took superb 18 wickets in three Test matches.
+With 311 test wickets at the end of his career, Zaheer ranks second the most successful Indian fast bowler in test cricket only behind Kapil dev.

 10. Shane Bond

-Shane bond is the greatest fast bowlers in New Zealand cricket history.
+Shane bond is the greatest fast bowler in New Zealand cricket history.
 Due to injuries, he was unable to enjoy a long career, but he dazzled everyone in the games he played at the highest level.
-Bond is arguably considered as one of the best swing bowlers of all time, batsmen feared playing against him because of his ability to swing the ball both ways.
-Even the best hitters feared his toe-breaking Yorkers, which he bowled with his right arm quickly.
+Bond is considered as one of the best swing bowlers of all time, any batsmen feared playing against him because of his swinging yorkers and ability to swing the ball both ways.
 His athletic movement was focused on the inswing, and combined with his quickness, the ball swung quite late.

-His delivery speed record stands at 156.4 km/h.
+His highest delivery speed record stands at 156.4 km/h.
 He was the leading wicket-taker in the 2001-02 VB Series with 21 wickets at an economy rate of 16.38.
-He took magnificent 44 wickets of his 147 ODI wickets overall against the champion team Australia, doing so at an improbable 15.79, including “a hat-trick at Hobart.”
-During the 2002-03 season he took 60 international wickets at a very low average, which was very impressive.
+He took magnificent 44 wickets of his 147 ODI wickets overall against the champion team Australia including “a hat-trick against them at Hobart.”
+During the 2002-03 season he took 60 international wickets at a very low average, which was phenomenal.

 Read also: Top 10 Fastest Bowlers In The World